TL;DR

 Common mistakes

-- “Storyteller / thought leader / passionate about” — every niche has these words; they have negative signal value in 2026
+- “Storyteller / thought leader / passionate about” — every niche overuses these; they carry negative signal value in 2026.

-- Updating the bio and forgetting the search-friendly noun — if a visitor searches “PM” or “designer,” your purely voice-led bio doesn’t rank; include the noun once
+- Forgetting the search-friendly noun — if a visitor searches “PM” or “designer,” a purely voice-led bio doesn’t rank; include the noun once.

 FAQ

-- How often should I update the bio?: When the outcome you deliver changes (new offer, new audience, new product).
-Otherwise quarterly is enough — minor word-level edits can happen monthly but the core claim should be stable.
+- How often should I update the bio?
+When the outcome you deliver changes (new offer, audience, or product).
+Otherwise quarterly is enough — word-level edits can happen monthly, but the core claim should stay stable.

-- How do I A/B test bios?: Use the platform’s analytics for follower growth and link clicks before and after a bio change.
-Run a single variant for 2 weeks, then swap.
+- How do I A/B test bios?
+Use the platform’s native analytics for follower growth and link clicks before and after a change.
+Run a single variant for two weeks, then swap.
 Don’t swap mid-week; algorithm shifts and posting activity confound the signal.

-- My link is to a Linktree of 10 things — what do I write?: Name the top item and the link reason (“free SaaS audit playbook + 9 other resources ↓”).
+- My link is a Linktree of 10 things — what do I write?
+Name the top item and the link reason (“free SaaS audit playbook + 9 other resources ↓”).
 If you’re routing to 10 things equally, the Linktree is the problem, not the bio.

-- Should I include credentials in the bio?: Only when they accelerate trust for the cold visitor you want.
-“Ex-Google PM” earns instant trust on LinkedIn; on Instagram beauty, it’s noise.
-Test the bio with and without to see whether credentials help conversion or just take up characters.
+- Should I include credentials in the bio?
+Only when they accelerate trust for the cold visitor you want.
+“Ex-Google PM” earns instant trust on LinkedIn; on Instagram beauty it’s noise.
+Test with and without to see whether credentials help conversion or just eat characters.